shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 {{< figure src="/images/cs2.jpeg" class="instructionFigure">}}

 7. Cover the chicken with more of the reserved olive oil mixture and fresh parsley.
 Set the remaining olive oil mixture aside.
-8. Nestle the cut lemons into the [baking dish](https://amzn.to/3mqJp8X), cut side up, and add the sundried tomatoes.
+8. Nestle the cut lemons into the [baking dish](https://amzn.to/3mqJp8X), cut side up and add the sundried tomatoes.

 {{< figure src="/images/cs3.jpeg" class="instructionFigure">}}

 {{< figure src="/images/cs4.jpeg" class="instructionFigure">}}

-9. Bake for 20 minutes at 375 degrees.
+9. Bake for 20 minutes at 475 degrees.
 10. Remove the sundried tomatoes and set them aside.
 Then, turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 160 degrees internally.
 11. To serve, squeeze the juice from the cooked lemon into the reserved olive oil mixture and pour it over the chicken.
 Garnish with fresh parsley, and enjoy!